 Social housing within the Cumbria Choice region is subject to acute pressure and there is a particularly high demand for family size accommodation.
-Partner organisations need to make best use of their stock and for this reason access to children will only be included in the overcrowding calculation where there is evidence that:
+Partner organisations need to make best use of their stock and for this reason children will only be included in the overcrowding calculation at their main place of residence.